 She got mad and told me to just shut the fuck up.

-Then Gladys swooshed in the restaurant like an autumn breeze.
+Then Gladys blew in the restaurant like an soft autumn breeze.
 She was with a local lothario named Stu Holliwell and his crowd of hangers-on.
-We were sitting at one of the tables in the middle of room, and when Gladys got behind Jennie's chair, she looked over at me, smiled, and winked.
+Jennie and I were sitting at one of the tables in the middle of room, and when Gladys got behind Jennie's chair, she looked over at me, smiled, and winked.
 When I came out of mists that time, Jennie was glaring at me and wearing Jeremy's spaghetti.

 I had come back to Concord this time to take my dad to the Veteran's Hospital in Freiberg.
-He had dementia and needed a colonoscopy, and my mom wasn't up to the task.
-It had taken me three months to get him set-up for the procedure.
+He had dementia and needed a colonoscopy, and my mom wasn't up to the task besides she didn't have a license.
+It had taken me three months to get Dad set-up for the procedure.
 While we were waiting, he pissed all over himself.
 The hospital staff just threw me a towel and told me to clean him up the best I could.
-I took him in the bathroom, washed him from the sink and dressed him in a green hospital gown.
-I had to toss his undies into the trash, and he wasn't happy about that at all.
+I took him into the bathroom, washed him from the sink and dressed him in a green hospital gown.
+I had to toss his undies into the trash, and he wasn't happy about his ass hanging out at all.
 On the way home though, he told me he had had a good time.
 It made me laugh.

-He died last week.
+He died last week, two days after the trip to the VA.
 I got up one morning, went in his room to wake him for another appointment, and he had gone to see his buddy Jesus.

-It dawned on me that life usually comes at us like a fastball thrown by a superhero while we keep looking for the curve.
-The ball is on us so quickly that we swing weakly and miss it by a mile.
-We know we can't quit though, it wouldn't be right, so we tell ourselves on the way back to the dugout that that motherfucker gotta wear out sometime, and sooner or later, that curve will hang right over the plate.
+I started thinking that life comes at people like a fastball thrown by a hall of fame pitcher while we are looking for the curve.
+The ball gets up on us so quickly that we swing weakly and miss it by a mile.
+We know we can't quit though, it wouldn't be right, so we tell ourselves on the way back to the dugout that that motherfucker gotta wear out sometime, and sooner or later, he'll hang that curve right over the plate.
+Trick is being in the batter's box when he does and still having your team close enough for it to mean something.
+I was of the mind that after striking out three times, I was fixing to get pulled for a pinch hitter anyway.

-It's been over twenty years since that star flew across the moon that night and the same amount of time since Gladys crushed my hopes like a bug on the first day of seventh grade year.
+It's been over twenty-five years since that star flew across the moon that night and almost the same amount of time since Gladys crushed my hopes like a bug on the first day of seventh grade year.